venkatesh661/Todo-List/README.md

 - User can clear all tasks
 - User can switch status button freely to view task status
 - Tasks are divided into three categories : **All**, **Completed** and **Pending**
+- In this task user can search the tasks also
 - Tasks and projects are managed with `localStorage`